xalaida/laravel-position/README.md

 ### Deleting models

-When a model is deleted, the positions of other records in the sequence are updated automatically.
+When a model is deleted, the positions of other records in the sequence are automatically updated.

 ### Querying models

-To select models in the arranged sequence, use the `orderByPosition` scope:
+To select models in the arranged sequence, you can use the `orderByPosition` scope.
+For example:

 ```php
 Category::orderByPosition()->get();